pagodingo/notes-pega/Connectors.md

 ## Using Connectors to create case(s)

-## Using Services to retrieve data
+## Using Connectors to retrieve data

 - Results must be in the form of an array.